lukanovak999/wizcoin/README.md

 Quickstart Guide
 ----------------

-Here's some example code demonstrating how this module is used:
+Here's some xample code demonstrating how this module is used:

     >>> import wizcoin
     >>> coin = wizcoin.Wizcoin(2, 5, 10)